Sweetie Belle:We did it, girls! We found the one! Who will send our teacher's heart a-flutter!

 Insane Troll Logic: Apple Bloom's overexaggeration of the effects of Cheerilee and Big McIntosh remaining under the influence of the love poison.

 The Juggernaut: Nothing can stop Big Mac from reuniting with Cheerliee.
-He doesn't notice Apple Bloom biting his tail, effortless pulls two bulls carrying anvils off their feet, and being lassoed to a house only slows him down.
+He doesn't notice Apple Bloom biting his tail, effortlessly pulls two bulls carrying anvils off their feet, and being lassoed to a house only slows him down.
 The CMC finally stop him by trapping him in a pit but they know this is only a temporary stop gap measure.

 Maybe Ever After: The ending leaves the possibility of Cheerilee and Big Mac getting together for real very open, while still being ambiguous enough to avoid conflict with the Aesop.

-Minor Injury Overreaction: Not exactly minor, as the obsession would've certainly hurt Cheerilee and Big McIntosh personally and maybe affected others, but Apple Bloom's apocalyptic vision of "starved uneducated ponies" running amok and dying out en masse was completely blown out of proportions.
+Minor Injury Overreaction: Not exactly minor, as the obsession would've certainly hurt Cheerilee and Big McIntosh personally and maybe affected others, but Apple Bloom's apocalyptic vision of "starved uneducated ponies" running amok and dying out en masse was completely blown out of proportion.

 My Sister Is Off Limits: Initially Apple Bloom is hesitant to hook Cheerilee up with her brother but she gets over it rather quickly.
 Instead of the usual 'no one is good enough' attitude, she's worried that Big Mac will be too shy to make it work.